A Church of Vision and Action

 In order to accommodate a growing membership of 900, and provide greater outreach to the Boulder community, in 2001 the church voted to expand and renovate our campus with an ambitious three part building plan that included the building of the three floor FAITH Center, renovation of our historic sanctuary, and the creation of a link between the two buildings.
 From initial dreams through three capital campaigns and untold building committee meetings, the church journeyed twelve years to arrive at the beautiful church campus that buzzes with activity today.
 To see the church calendar click here.

 Inclusion and Welcome

 The church became part of the newly formed United Church of Christ (UCC) in 1957, a denomination that combined churches of the Congregational Christian and the Evangelical and Reformed denominations.
 The history of the UCC reveals early members as abolitionists and human rights advocates.
 Reflecting the new denomination’s call to inclusion, in 1987 The First Congregational Church, Boulder, became the the first “Open And Affirming” UCC church in the state and the 16th in the nation, designating its openness and welcome to people of all sexual orientations.
 In 20 17 we celebrated the 30th Anniversary of our O&A Covenant.
+In 2010, we became the first church in the Rocky Mountain Conference to become Accessible to All (or A2A), which designates our commitment to the inclusion and welcome of people who live with disability.
 In 2014 the church pioneered the WISE (Welcoming, Inclusive, Supportive and Engaged) Covenant for all with mental health challenges and their families.
 Today mental health ministry is spreading throughout the United Church of Christ as more churches vote to become WISE congregations.